kevintcarlberg/icme-summer-workshop-mathematical-optimization-2023/index.md

 - Click on "ICME Summer Workshop 2023 - Introduction to Mathematical Optimization" > "Add Shortcut to Drive".

 **Step 4: Try out the tutorials for yourself!**
-The class tutorials are hosted on Google Collab.
+The class tutorials are hosted on Google Colab.
 [Google Colab](https://colab.research.google.com/) is a free cloud-based Jupyter Notebook environment.
 The Python Notebooks in this course’s shared Drive contain real-world examples of optimization problems that you can explore and study by running them using Google Colab.
 Here are the steps to get started:
 - In Google Drive, go to "ICME Summer Workshop 2023 - Introduction To Mathematical Optimization" > "Notebooks"